swiftlang/swift-evolution/proposals/0542-package-manager-conditional-plugin.md

 All specified filters must match.
 An omitted filter does not limit that axis.

 SwiftPM evaluates the host and trait filters before it invokes the build tool plugin.
 A target-platform filter works differently because the build tool plugin does not receive the target platform.
-SwiftPM applies the target-platform filter to build commands and generated outputs from the plugin usage.
-For a prebuild command, the filter applies to outputs discovered after the command runs.
-SwiftPM may execute a prebuild command even when no configured target matches.
+SwiftPM applies the target-platform filter to commands and generated outputs from the plugin usage.
 The build system uses the filter for each configured target.

 SwiftPM still resolves the package that contains the plugin.
 This behavior is consistent with [SE-0273](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0273-swiftpm-conditional-target-dependencies.md).